 Here are the qualities that are common among the best small-cap ETFs that I have considered to narrow down my list of the top ETFs available to Canadians on this guide:

-- A low expense ratio
+- A low management expense ratio (MER)

 - A significant amount of liquidity